-We pack everything into the car and camper trailer, except a few valuables, and get it all hooked up.
+We pack everything into the Isuzu Dmax and our soft floor camper trailer, except a few valuables, and get it all hooked up.
 Come wake up time, we skull a coffee, move Oliver as gently as possible from his bed into the car chair, and get going.

 Why is a 3AM departure so good?